nodejs/node/doc/api/test.md

     If unspecified, subtests inherit this value from their parent.
     **Default:** `Infinity`.

-This function is used to create a hook running before running a suite.
+This function creates a hook that runs before executing a suite.

 ```js
 describe('tests', async () => {